-= the extensions ".A65", ".Z80", ".ASM", etc. may be omitted
+the extensions ".A65", ".Z80", ".ASM", etc. may be omitted

-The assembler filesThe only thing the assembler asks from you is a begin and an end mark (.ba and .en).
-For the rest you're absolutely free to write it in the way you want.
-You can define more then one begin address but be warned: it is your own responsibility to take care not to overwrite previous assembled code!
+  The assembler filesThe only thing the assembler asks from you is a begin and an end mark, .ba and .en in this case.
+For the rest you are absolutely free to write it in the way you want.
+You can define more then one begin address but be warned: it is your own responsibility to take care of not overwriting previous assembled code!

   To help you to streamline your application you have a lot of compiler directives at your disposal: